 Educators must be treated as professionals starting from the date they sign their contracts.
 Most often, contracts for educators in South Carolina offer no benefit or protection while allowing significant leeway for districts and administrators.
 Teacher contracts must become more equitable for educators.

 While many issues in teacher contracts need to be addressed, the following must be included:

-- a) A later contract acceptance date- when educators are offered reemployment by their district, they must accept that offer before May 10-often before the district determines staffing assignments for the coming year and certainly ahead of any updated information regarding pay for the upcoming year.
-Educators need more time to make the right decision for themselves and their families without fear of reprisal; - b) Educators need to understand the compensation and benefits they are accepting and who maintains and makes adjustments to their benefits.
+a) A later contract acceptance date - when educators are offered reemployment by their district, they must accept that offer before May 10 - often before the district determines staffing assignments for the coming year and certainly ahead of any updated information regarding pay for the upcoming year.
+Educators should be given a grace period to be released from their contract to make the right decision for themselves and their families without fear of reprisal.

+The SCEA, 2999 Sunset Blvd.
+Suite 200, West Columbia, SC 29169 - www.thescea.org- 803-772-6553 b) Educators need to understand the compensation and benefits they are accepting and who maintains and adjusts their benefits.
 Contracts must be required to clearly outline all benefits and compensation provided, clearly delineating which benefits are provided by the district and which are provided by the state and how the educator accepting the contract may find more detailed information about each benefit.